Allegiant Air: 2000s

-In May 2005, the airline's holding company, Allegiant Travel, completed a private equity placement worth $39.5 million.
-In November 2006, Allegiant filed a registration statement with the Securities and Exchange Commission in anticipation of a planned initial public offering of its common stock.
-It raised $94.5 million in equity capital with 5.75 million shares worth $18 each.
-It began trading on the NASDAQ Stock Market under the ticker symbol "ALGT" in December 2006.
+Allegiant Travel, the airline's holding company, completed a private equity placement worth $39.5 million in May 2005.
+The company later filed a registration statement with the Securities and Exchange Commission ahead of a planned initial public offering of common stock.
+Allegiant raised $94.5 million through the sale of 5.75 million shares priced at $18 each.
+Shares began trading on the NASDAQ under the ticker symbol "ALGT" in December 2006.

-Also in 2006, the airline had a fleet of 21 MD-80s and was flying non-stop to and from 40 small cities.
-Most of those flights went to and from the hubs of Las Vegas or Orlando/Sanford, Florida.
-In October 2007, Allegiant opened a fourth focus city and operations base at Phoenix-Mesa, Arizona, connecting 13 cities already served by Allegiant and one new city to the Phoenix metropolitan area.
-The Mesa Airport joined Las Vegas, Orlando, and Tampa/St. Petersburg as major hubs for the airline.
-At the time, Allegiant maintained a fleet of 32 planes going to 53 destinations in total.
-The Mesa Airport announced a 10000 sqft expansion in August 2008, which increased the number of gates from two to four and allowed Allegiant to triple the number of flights from Phoenix.
+By 2006, Allegiant operated a fleet of 21 MD-80 aircraft and served 40 small cities, primarily through Las Vegas and Orlando/Sanford, Florida.
+The airline opened a fourth operations base at Mesa, Arizona, in October 2007, linking the Phoenix metropolitan area with 14 Allegiant destinations.
+Mesa joined Las Vegas, Orlando, and Tampa/St. Petersburg as operating bases for the airline.
+At the time, Allegiant operated 32 aircraft serving 53 destinations.
+Mesa Gateway Airport later announced a 10000 sqft terminal expansion that increased the number of gates from two to four and allowed Allegiant to expand service in the Phoenix area.

-On November 14, 2007, Allegiant opened its fifth focus city and operations base at Fort Lauderdale, connecting other Allegiant cities to South Florida.
-In January 2008, Allegiant opened its sixth base at Bellingham, Washington.
-Expansion in Bellingham has been largely driven by its proximity to Greater Vancouver, British Columbia.
+Allegiant opened its fifth operations base at Fort Lauderdale on November 14, 2007, adding connections between South Florida and other Allegiant destinations.
+A sixth base opened at Bellingham, Washington, in January 2008.
+Growth at Bellingham was partly driven by the airport's proximity to Greater Vancouver in British Columbia.